huilinghe19/Raspberry_Pi/Website_epicsIOC_flask/README.md

 http://192.168.1.101:8080/openKeithley3000IOC (just for testing, has the same function with Keithley 2000)

+## Abput IP address

+we can also change the IP address.
+For example, there is another computer with IP address: 134.30.210.74.
+EPICS IOC is in this computer.
+Then we can change the ip address in the flask_server.py, after running the python script, we can open the sebsite and open IOC.

-## on the websites: there is a button "start IOC"
+## Button on the websites: there is a button "start IOC"

 http://192.168.1.101:8080/openKeithley2000IOC